MicrosoftDX/nether/documentation/analytics.md

 The analytics part of Nether deploys an architecture using an ARM template and consists of the following high-level parts:
 1. Event ingest, including the event data generator
-2. Batch layer or cold path
+2. Real time layer or hot path
-3. Real time layer or hot path
+3. Batch layer or cold path
+4. Visualisation

-### Event Ingest
+### 1. Event Ingest

 Game events are being sent from the client to a then deployed event hub.
 Information on what the structure of a game event is, refer to the [event APIs of analytics]](api/analytics/ReadMe.md).
 There is a simulator game event generator that sends such specified game events to be found [here](https://github.com/dx-ted-emea/nether-playground/tree/master/GameEventsGenerator).